MercersKitchen/Networking-Practicum/README.md

 - Start time is 8 AM, Gate is Unlocked at 7:30 (do not arrive before 7:30 AM)
   - Note: plan arrival with supervisor, or Mr. Mercer, if bus schedule does not accommodate 7:30 gate opening and 8:00 start time ()
 - Students are responsible for their own transportation
-- "Bus stops at 50th Street and then 11 minute walk through Industrial Park" - Female Intern at Computers for Schools
+- "Bus stops at 50th Street and then 11 minute walk through Industrial Park" - Female Intern at Alberta Computers For Schools
 - Remember to walk on the side of the road
 - See the images